camiloprogrammer/number-transformer/README.md

 This library isn't published to a central artifact repo (like Maven Central) and there are no plans to do so.
 It's a sample project.

 However, you can configure publishers in the Gradle build and publish to your local Maven repo to give it a try in other projects.

-# Features available

-* In `master` branch and considered ready an English transformer.
-It supports all numbers covered by the `int` data type.
-* In development, an Spanish transformer considered beta.
-Currently in branch `feature/1/spanish_language`.